Geometric Dominating Set and Set Cover via Local Search: Dominating-Set for Homothetic Convex Objects

-If we concentrate on the arrangements of all $E_{ij}$ along the boundary of $\partial{U_{i}}^0$, then we observe the following.

-\begin{claim} Any two separating-edges $E_{ij}$ and $E_{ij'}$ do not intersect with each other. \end{claim} \begin{proof} If $E_{ij}$ and $E_{ij'}$ intersect with each other then it implies that the corresponding convex objects ${V_{j}}^0$ and ${V_{j'}}^0$ also intersect with each other, which is not possible because ${\cal V}^0$ is a disjoint convex decomposition. \end{proof}
+\begin{claim} Any two separating line segments $E^0_{ij}$ and $E^0_{ij'}$ do not intersect each other. \end{claim} \begin{proof} If $E^0_{ij}$ and $E^0_{ij'}$ intersect each other then assertions (ii) and (iii) of Lemma~\ref{petalLemma} imply that the corresponding objects ${O^0_j}$ and $O_{j'}^0$ also intersect, which is not possible because ${\cal O}^0$ is a disjoint decomposition. \end{proof}